fleetdm/fleet/docs/Deploying/Configuration.md

 ##### apple_apns_cert

 This is the path to the Apple Push Notification service (APNs) certificate.
 The APNs certificate is a PEM-encoded X.509 certificate that's typically generated via `fleetctl generate mdm-apple`.
+Only one of `apple_apns_cert` and `apple_apns_cert_bytes` can be set.

 - Default value: ""
 - Environment variable: `FLEET_MDM_APPLE_APNS_CERT`